connectjunkie/homebridge-beoplay/README.md

 ## Mode parameter

-The plugin will mute a speaker or bulb by default.
-By setting "mode" to "power" the plugin will instead put the speaker into standby mode instead of muting.
-This may be preferable, depending on what speaker/bulb behaviour you are looking for.
+The plugin will mute a speaker, fan or bulb by default.
+By setting "mode" to "power" the plugin will instead put the device into standby mode instead of muting.
+This may be preferable, depending on what  behaviour you are looking for.

 ## Inputs parameter